alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 #### Update Azure Active Directory Connect rules

-This step allows the locale (country code) to be pushed from the local AD to the Azure Active Directory.
+This step allows the locale (country code) to be pushed from the local AD to the Microsoft Entra ID.

 ![Remote: one minute](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-onedrive&label=remote&color=blue&message=one%20minute)